 Nearly nothing is left from the Oceangoing Rafts

 There is a difference between maritime ethnology as Heyerdahl cultivated - and maritime archaeology investigations as they did at the centers in Roskilde.
 More or less the difference is: A): ethnology: what could they - and B): archaeology: how did they?

 Sail ships in historical time with their compass or astrolabe have always been able to find their way back.
-With charts and GPS is no problem at all, so to day there will be no challenge in navigation out and home with any craft - neither with a raft-craft.
-So to find Easter Island will be no problem - a sea-scout with GPS can do it in his dinghy.
+With charts and GPS is no problem at all, so to day we can't call it a challenge in navigation to sail out and get home with any craft - neither with a raft-craft.
+Therefor to locate an Easter Island behind the horizon will be no technical problem - a sea-scout with GPS can do it in his dinghy.

 Nevertheless now 70 years after the deed of Thor Heyerdahl, 20 replica rafts have sailed out, but no raft sailor has returned to his port of departure.
 Until now no raft sailor has been able to repeat the old trade route along the coast to Mexico - even if we have seen attempts.
 No raft-sailor has tried to follow the wake of the many rafts of the Inca Tupac Yupanki fleet to Mangareve Islands and Rapa Nui and then return to South America.
 And even if the Ecuadoreans do it every day in the still active raft society of Guyaquil, no actual scholar nor any official expedition has been able to beat against the wind with a Guara-steered raft.